corda/corda/docs/source/deploying-a-node.rst

     * Make sure the service description is informative - particularly if you plan to run multiple nodes.
     * Change the username to the user account you want to use to run Corda. **We recommend that this user account is not root**
-    * Set the maximum amount of memory available to the Corda process by changing the ``-Xmx2048m`` parameter in the config file
     * **SystemD**: Make sure the ``corda.service`` file is owned by root with the correct permissions:

         * ``sudo chown root:root /etc/systemd/system/corda.service``